JesperKarlsson500/MS2-Lilypad-Game/README.md

 <hr>

 #### User Needs
-Be fun, user friendly with clear navigation and flow through the whole experience.
+Be fun, user friendly and challanging throughout the whole experience.
+An easy to see favicon so you can find the game in all your tabs. we're all guilty of that.

 #### Business vision
 As a business I see the market being saturated with memory games.
 This doesn't mean it's a no go.
-There are possibilites with my frog themed Simon inspired game but I would have to test it extensivly together with kids to see their reactions and if it's something they want.
+There are possibilites with my frog themed Simon inspired game but I would have to test it extensivly together targeted audiance to see their reactions and if it's something they want.

 ## Scope